Best Dog Water Bottles of 2026

 Lab testing on the Springer Pets Flip Dog our Best Overall Dog Water Bottle.
 Photo courtesy Sara Kruglinski.

 We have three dogs at home that we were able to use for most of the testing.
-They are all medium sized between 45–60 pounds.
-As a dog-sitter, I also tested these bottles with other dogs that we walk and watch on a regular basis.
+They are all medium-sized, between 45–60 pounds.
+As a dog-sitter, I also tested these bottles with other dogs we walk and watch regularly.
 Our tester dogs ranged from 20 pounds up to 95 pounds.
-We were lucky enough to be able to do some “Lab testing” with three different Labrador Retrievers and we got great feedback from them.
+We were lucky enough to be able to do some “Lab testing” with three different Labrador Retrievers, and we got great feedback from them.

 We tested these bottles on our regular daily walks and runs, both in towns and on trails.
-We attached the carry strap or carabiner to our ruffwear roamer leash or our running belt.
-We also took these bottles on longer hikes with a backpack to see how they carried in a side pocket, and we took these bottles camping and used them for our dogs' hydration at the campsite.
+We attached the carry strap or carabiner to our Ruffwear Roamer leash or our running belt.
+We also took these bottles on longer hikes with a backpack to see how they carried in a side pocket, and we used them camping for our dogs' hydration at the campsite.

 We tested all the bottles in the cupholder of our cars to see how they fit for driving to trailheads and on road trips.